 The total funding available for eligible activities under the Direct Component will depend on the Trust Fund balance and any adjustment due to sequestration.
-An estimated $4 million is available to Santa Rosa County in the first dollars offered through the RESTORE Act associated with the Transocean Civil Penalty.
-This initial release of funding is a small part of an estimated $20 to $60 million Santa Rosa County is expected to receive once litigation and Clean Water Act fines against BP are finalized.
+Approximately $4 million is currently available to Santa Rosa County in the first dollars offered through the RESTORE Act associated with the Transocean Civil Penalty.
+An additional $24 million will be made available to Santa Rosa County over the next 15 years.

 The Santa Rosa RESTORE Council is made up of 11 members.
 Five are appointed by the commission with an expertise in a pertinent area such as the environment, economic development or tourism:

 District 4 - Rob Williamson